pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/Assignment-1.md

 The intent is to learn about conceptual models and build one using your group project’s theme.

+In the 9/5 class session, your will collaborate with your group to (hopefully) agree to a common conceptual model, which you will then use to design a logical model ahead of the class session on 9/10.

-1. In your `cs3900-unit1-username` repository, edit the file `DB-Assignment-1.md` in the `Assignments` folder.
+1. In your `dbdesign-assignments-YOURGHUSERNAME` repository, edit the file `DB-Assignment-1.md` in the `Assignments` folder.
 2. Watch the required videos (listed in the [Assignment-1-required.md](Assignment-1-required.md) file)
 3. Write a description of the following common conceptual model terms:
 	- Purpose of a conceptual model